 4.4 Sharing Your Content.

-(c) Comments.
-The Services and Software may allow you to comment on Content.
-Comments are not anonymous, and may be viewed by other users.
-Your comments may be deleted by you, other users, or us.
+(C) Comments.
+Any comments that you submit through the Services and Software are not anonymous and may be viewed by other users.
+In some Services and Software, your comments may be deleted by you, by other users, or by us.

-You are responsible for all activity that occurs via your account.
-Please notify Customer Support immediately if you become aware of any unauthorized use of your account.
-You may not (a) Share your account information (except with an authorized account administrator); or (b) use another person’s account.
+5.1 Account Information.
+You, as a Personal User or a Business User, are responsible for all activity that occurs via your account even if that activity is not by you or is without your knowledge or consent.
+You may not (A) share your account information (except with an authorized account administrator), whether intentionally or unintentionally; or (B) use another person’s account.
 Your account administrator may use your account information to manage your use and access to the Services and Software.
 For PhoneGap, we reserve the right to monitor and enforce subscription plan limits and restrictions, including, but not limited to, the right to charge for overages.

 6. User Conduct.